eastgenomics/ansible-run-monitoring/README.md

 ## Automation

-Cron has been scheduled to run periodically to check for runs older than X number of months
+Cron has been scheduled to run the script daily

 ## Mock Testing